robocomp/web/gsoc/2021/posts/alejandro_fernandez/post06.md

-# Creating the component and adding an improve the test of the model
+# Creating the component and improve the test of the model

 _26 July, 2021_